bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnode_recommendation_comprehensive_guide.md

 This BitNode unlocks 2 new features for the stock market: short stock and limit/stop order.

 This is a very challenging BitNode.
-It disables most normal ways to earn money so that you have to use the Stock Market as your source of income.
+It disables most normal ways to earn money so that you have to use the stock market as your source of income.
 Before having access to 4S Market Data, finding good stocks to invest in is pretty hard.
 You need to have a good pre-4S stock market script; otherwise, it's a slow run.
 You should take a look at stock manipulation.
 Hacking does not give you money, but hacking and growing a server that has a corresponding stock still influence that stock's price.

 Grafting is very useful in this BitNode.
-Losing capital after each resetting sets you back a lot.
+Losing capital after each reset sets you back a lot.
 Grafting allows you to continuously install augmentations without resetting.

 ## BitNode 9